2314772/CS220AU-DP/README.md

 5. ...

 ## Log
+2023-10-27 learning about project management. focusing on keywords (digital identities, existential risks) and beginning to apply these to a potential research question

 2023-10-20 set up website and Github profile

 2023-10-13 introduction to the module, focusing on digital identities